mafu-rahman/ML-4-Constrained-Env/README.md

 This repository sets up and monitors two similar experiments.

 Instructions are same for either experiment.
-Note: Due to port conflicts, please delete the conatiners and images when running the other experiment:
+Note: Due to port conflicts, please delete the containers and images when running the other experiment:

 Three models (original, PCA-1, and PCA-2) in resource-constrained environments.
 Each model is limited to 1 CPU and 512MB RAM.
 The stack includes cAdvisor for container metrics, Prometheus for metrics storage, and Grafana for visualization.